Getting Disability for Depression, Anxiety, and Mental Illness

 SSA runs every claim, mental or physical, through the same five-step sequential evaluation:

 1. Are you working above the substantial gainful activity (SGA) level?
-If your earnings are above a certain monthly amount, you generally won't be found disabled regardless of your condition.
-That dollar amount changes every year - check the current figure at ssa.gov rather than relying on a number you read elsewhere.
+In 2026, SGA is $1,690 a month for most applicants, or $2,830 a month if you are statutorily blind.
+If your earnings are above that level, you generally won't be found disabled regardless of your condition.
+SGA is indexed and typically rises each January, so confirm the current figure at ssa.gov rather than relying on a number you read elsewhere.

 2. Is your condition "severe"?
 Does it more than minimally limit your ability to do basic work activities?